Eye Movement Disorders

 Extensive Evaluation

 We conduct an extensive and thorough evaluation that may take three to four hours to complete.
-The evaluation is tailored to your specific symptoms.
-Your evaluation will include a complete medical history and an examination of your eyes, including close inspection of your retina and optic nerve and several imaging scans.
+The evaluation is tailored to your or your child's specific symptoms.
+It will include a complete medical history and an examination of your eyes, including close inspection of your retina and optic nerve.
 The following tests may be conducted.

 Visual Acuity

-Measures the extent to which vision is affected.
+This test measures the extent to which vision is affected by the eye movement disorder.

 Orthoptic Measures or Eye Movement Analysis

-Your doctor and/or an eye movement specialist (called an orthoptist) measures ocular alignment and the coordination between the eyes in all positions of gaze.
+Your doctor and/or an eye movement specialist (called an orthoptist) measures eye alignment and the coordination between the eyes in all positions.

 Genetic Testing